 I can’t pretend I don’t have some of those innate reactions today to compulsively check and double check my work, plan for anything and everything I can, and strive to know exactly what is going on and how should I prepare to navigate it all, but learning to utilize movement to my advantage – to train my body to know it is strong and resilient – changed my life.
 It has made me feel at home wherever I am.
-This is why I move every single day.
+This is why I move daily.
 This is why I find physical challenges like triathlons to train for and accomplish.
 This is why I made it my profession.

 Physical movement is more than 45 minutes or an hour out of your day, or at least, it can be.
 It can unlock a lot more.
 It can show you your weaknesses, but it will simultaneously hand you the tools to make them your strengths.
 Thanks for stopping by my little Internet living room.
 It’s a cozy place that I really love, and I hope you feel welcome to stay awhile – it wouldn’t be the same without you.